-“We’re socialized that we must always succeed, but we don’t always recognize that we’re limited by resources such as time, circumstance, and ability,” says Dana S. Dunn, Professor of Social Psychology at the Moravian College in Pennsylvania and author of Research Methods for Social Psychology.
+“We’re socialized that we must always succeed, but we don’t always recognize that we’re limited by resources such as time, circumstance, and ability,” says Dana S. Dunn, Professor of Social Psychology at the Moravian College in Pennsylvania.
 “Motivation isn’t the problem.
 Our own infrastructure can hold us back.
 We don’t always have the right education, technical expertise, or resources.”

 “I have a horror of quitting, and I’ve stuck with things long after they’ve ceased to be useful or healthy,” says Rosie.
 “I’ve wasted evenings watching terrible films because ‘I’m not the kind of person who walks out.’
 I’ve finished books that I hated from the first chapter, just so I could say that I’d given them the benefit of the doubt.”

 “I’ve stuck with relationships that weren’t making either person happy, not to mention soul-destroying jobs,” says Rosie on If Your Boyfriend Isn’t Motivated, Will He Drag You Down?.
 “I refused to move out of a house that was costing me a fortune because I didn’t want to look like someone who’d made the wrong decision.”

 Rosie’s not alone.
-We often have a hard time giving up or reevaluating our goals because quitting isn’t widely admired.
-But, can it actually be good for you?
+We often have a hard time giving up or even reevaluating our goals because quitting isn’t widely admired.
+But, can quitting your goals actually be good for you?
 How do you know when it’s time to give up on a goal?

-Persistence is admirable – especially when you think of people who build multi million dollar businesses from their garages, learn to walk again after paralyzing strokes, or somehow beat all odds to succeed.
+Persistence is admirable – especially when you think of people who build multimillion dollar businesses from their garages, learn to walk again after paralyzing strokes, or somehow beat all odds to achieve their goals.
 Yet, research shows that dogged determination to achieve goals at all costs can lead to depression, helplessness, and a weakened immune system.

 We think superhuman achievements are possible for everyone

 The stigma attached to quitting or giving up on your goals stems from more than a few clichés.
 For instance, we see people accomplish superhuman tasks – such as finishing a marathon after doctors say they’ll never walk again – and we think those achievements are possible for everyone.